AntonLundd/portfolio-project-1/README.md

 ![Contact and footer part of page](assets/images/contact-footer.png)

+## Features Left to Implement

+- In the future I would like to add a page with books that has a review box under them and a rating system.

 ## Testing

 ---

 - I confirmed that this project is responsive on different screen sizes with DevTools in Google Chrome.
 - The website is tested on Firefox and Chrome.
-- I confirm that the form requires correct text in each field before it can be submitted.
+- I confirm that the sign up form requires correct text in each field before it can be submitted.
 - I have confirmed that the internal and external links works as expected.
+- The fonts and colors are accessible and easy to read.

 ## Bugs